 You can set up an independent store that sells only products from your affiliate partners.
 Alternatively, you can add affiliate products to your existing Shopify store to diversify your source of income.

-You can jump on board and generate an alternative source of income as well!
-We will walk you through two different ways to sell affiliate products on Shopify.
+We will walk you through both of these ways to sell affiliate products on Shopify.